 Mode

-The mode differs from the two indicators presented so far and describes the most frequent value in a data series.
+The mode differs from the two key figures presented so far and describes the most frequent value in a data series.
 It is therefore a measure of central tendency that deals exclusively with the frequency of values.
 This property means that the mode is the only one that can also be used for nominal data, i.e. data that is not numerical.

 The mode is often used in surveys and market research, as it offers the possibility of identifying the most frequent answers or popular products.
 However, this also highlights the main problem with the mode, namely when a series is ambiguous so that two values occur the same in the survey.
 For example, if both “Audi” and “BMW” are mentioned equally frequently in a survey of the most popular car brands, then the data series is said to be bimodal, as exactly two categories occur most frequently.
 In a multimodal data series, there are even more than two values that were mentioned most frequently in the survey.